stride3d/stride-docs/en/manual/scenes/entities/transform/index.md

 ```

 > [!WARNING]
-> The world scale may be inaccurate due to the nature of how it's represented.
+> The world scale may be inaccurate due to the nature of how it's represented (more about that later).

 To set the world position and/or rotation, you can use `SetWorld`.